A Look At The Reasons Why We Abuse Drugs And Alcohol

 Drugs and alcohol are often thought of as a way to escape real life or provide a recreational outlet, but many addicts also turn to substances to help them perform better.
 The most common example of this includes athletes who use human growth hormones or steroids to reach physical gains over other athletes.

-Another common example of this are young adults who use medication intended for those diagnosed with ADHD.
+Another common example of this is young adults who use medication intended for those diagnosed with ADHD.
 Adderall and Ritalin have become synonymous with all-nighters or professional video game Esports athletes.

 5. It’s Legal & Readily Available